openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 ## Optimization

 1. **Variant 1**: ID_CRED_PSK is sent without encryption, saving computational resources at the cost of privacy.
-In addition, the exposure of ID_CRED_PSK in message_1 allows for earlier key derivation on the responder's side, potentially speeding up the process.
+The exposure of ID_CRED_PSK in message_1 allows for earlier key derivation on the responder's side, potentially speeding up the process.
-2. **Variant 2**: Requires encryption of ID_CRED_PSK in message_3, which implies higher computational cost.
+2. **Variant 2**: It requires encryption of ID_CRED_PSK in message_3, which implies higher computational cost.

 ## Mutual Authentication

-Mutual authentication is achieved at earlier stages in Variant 1, which might be important in certain applications, as well as increasing security against attacks such as DoS or oracle attacks.
+Mutual authentication is achieved at earlier stages in Variant 1, which might be important in certain applications, as well as increasing security against Denial of Service attacks or oracle attacks.

 ## Attacks

-1. **Variant 1**: It is more vulnerable to passive monitoring and traffic analysis due to the exposed ID_CRED_PSK.
-2. **Variant 2**:
+1. **Variant 1**: it allows for earlier authentication, potentially improving resistance to some active attacks, but at the cost of reduced privacy and increased vulnerability to passive attacks and traffic analysis.-
+2. **Variant 2**: it  offers better privacy and resistance to passive attacks but might be more vulnerable to certain active attacks due to delayed authentication.

 ## Comparison